bigcommerce/dev-docs/docs/api-docs/catalog/currencies/how-currencies-work.md

 ![Order Summary](https://raw.githubusercontent.com/bigcommerce/dev-docs/master/assets/images/multi-currency-order-summary.png "Order Summary")

-To change the transactional currency of their cart, shopper needs to empty their cart and re-add their items in their desired transactional currency.
+To change the transactional currency of their cart, the shopper will need to empty the cart and re-add the items in the desired transactional currency.

 ---